How fingerprints and other biometrics help law enforcement

 The human touch

 Simply relying on the algorithms of AFIS is not enough to conclude an investigation.
 The human factor is still crucial.
-The clarity of the image and the minutiae features are reviewed manually in order to determine what to focus on.
+The clarity of the image and the minutiae features are reviewed manually to determine what to focus on.

 Each cell in the body has an inner core, a nucleus that holds chromosomes.
 The chromosome contains markers that repeat DNA sequences.
 It varies how many times a sequence repeats, depending on the person.